arjnchrn/WIRED_CTF/CANtroll.md

 ## Cracking the flag
 <p>Found out arbitration id to increase speed is 244, by running (cansniffer -c vcan0)<br>

-using cansend, sent a data packet with arbid 244 high enough to break past the speed limit imposed<br>
+  using cansend, sent a data packet with arbid 244 high enough to break past the speed limit imposed<br></p>

-data is in hexadecimal format.
+<P>data is in hexadecimal format.
 Therefore crafting an input with a lot of F's towards the end will max out the speedometer<br>
 cansend vcan0 244#000000ffff maxes out the speedometer and reveals the flag<br></p>

 flag is : wired{y0u_c4n}